SidneyBovet/parallel_eratosthenes/README.md

 # Parallel Eratosthenes

 ## Project
-The goal of this report is to analyse the performance and power consumption of a Beowulf cluster made ofRaspberry Pi, a low-cost, credit card-sized computer.
+The goal of this project is to analyse the performance and power consumption of a Beowulf cluster made ofRaspberry Pi, a low-cost, credit card-sized computer.
 It uses a distributed implementation of the famous Sieve of Eratosthenes.
-This report begins by performing a theoretical analysis of Eratosthenes’ algorithm for finding prime numbers, including a theoretical speedup prediction for distributing it, and then compares those results to empirical ones measured on the cluster.
-Then the power- and cost-effectiveness of the Raspberry Pi is analysed and compared to other type of machines.

 ## Building
 Simply run `make`, `make seq`, `make par`, or `make netstats` in order to respectively build everything, the sequential or parallel implementation of Eratosthenes' Sieve or the network testing tool.